Managing Stores

 Three additional options are available when changing the list of users inside a Store:

-- applies an update, without checking the current version;generateNewKey
+- applies an update, without checking the current version;forceGenerateNewKey

-- re-encrypts files in the Store.
-It's useful when a user is removed and we want to prevent them from accessing the Store.
+- re-encrypts messages in the Thread.
+It's useful when a user is removed and we want to prevent them from accessing the Thread.policies